lyz-code/blue-book/docs/life_planning.md

   - Create a clear plan of action for this month on that objective
 - Tweak your week distribution
   - Check your calendar to see how many free days you have.
-  - Taking into account the month objectives select the are you want to work on in each week day.
+  - Taking into account the month objectives select the are you want to focus on in each week day.
   - Document the week distribution in your roadmap document and make it visible in your weekly planning process.

 - Refine the roadmap of each of the selected areas (maybe for the trimestral? too soon to do it in the monthly planning IMHO)